BigRedT/no_frills_hoi_det/README.md

     <img src="imgs/teaser_wide.png">
 </p>

-HOI Detection model with strong performance on the challenging HICO-Det benchmark...that too without any frills!
+This repository provides code to train and evaluate an HOI Detection model that demonstrates strong performance on the challenging HICO-Det benchmark...that too without frills!

+**Why do we call it a no-frills model?**

+We make several simplifications over existing approaches while achieving better performance owing to our choice of factorization, direct encoding and scoring of layout, and improved training techniques.
+Here are the key simplifications:

-- Only uses appearance features from an off-the-shelf object detector (Faster-RCNN pretrained on MS-COCO)
+- Our model encodes appearance only using features extracted by an off-the-shelf object detector (Faster-RCNN pretrained on MS-COCO)
-- Only uses hand coded layout encodings constructed from detected bounding boxes and human pose keypoints (pretrained OpenPose)
+- We only use simple hand coded layout encodings constructed from detected bounding boxes and human pose keypoints (pretrained OpenPose)
-- Modest network architecture with light-weight multi-layer perceptrons operating on the appearance and layout features mentioned above
+- We use a fairly modest network architecture with light-weight multi-layer perceptrons (2-3 fully-connected layers) operating on the appearance and layout features mentioned above
+- No Mixture-Density Network [2] or CNN for encoding Interaction Patterns [1]
-- No attention mechanisms
+- No multi-task learning [2]
-- No fine-tuning object/pose detector
+- No fine-tuning object/pose detector [2]
+- No attention mechanisms for modeling context [3]
-- No multi-task learning
+- No message-passing over graphs [4]

 **Available on Arxiv:** [https://arxiv.org/abs/1811.05967](https://arxiv.org/abs/1811.05967)

-**BibTex**:
+**BibTex:**
 ```
 @article{gupta2018nofrills,
   title={No-Frills Human-Object Interaction Detection: Factorization, Layout Encodings, and Training Techniques},